Thecaprifire/prework-study-guide/README.md

 ## Description

-A study guide essentialy for students at a coding boot camp that helpsthem tackle HTML, CSS, Git, and JavaScript for the first time.
+A study guide essentialy for students at a coding boot camp that helps them tackle HTML, CSS, Git, and JavaScript for the first time.

 ## Installation